leoetlino/project-restoration/readme.md

 1. Download the [latest release](https://github.com/leoetlino/project-restoration/releases).
 2. Determine which patch to use.
-    * If you have MM3D 1.0, use v100.
+    * If you have MM3D 1.0, use v100 (which targets the MM3D 1.0 code).
-    * If you have MM3D 1.1, use v110 if your game card came with 1.1 preinstalled, and v101 otherwise.
-If you're unsure, try v110 first, and follow these instructions again with v101 if the game doesn't work.
+    * If you have MM3D 1.1, you need to try all three patches and choose whichever works.
+If your game card came with MM3D 1.1 preinstalled, use v110.
+Otherwise, try v100 even if you have the 1.1 update installed.
+If it still won't work, try v101.
 3. Determine what your game's Title ID is:
     * MM3D EU: 0004000000125600
     * MM3D US: 0004000000125500

 ### Console

 A special version of [Luma3DS](https://github.com/AuroraWright/Luma3DS) that supports IPS and BPS patching is required.
-Download [this `boot.firm`](https://github.com/leoetlino/Luma3DS/releases) and put it at the root of your SD card.
+Download [it from my repository](https://github.com/leoetlino/Luma3DS/releases) and put the `boot.firm` file at the root of your SD card.
+(Upstreaming BPS patch support is planned once it has received enough testing.)

 * Create the /luma/titles/*TITLE_ID*/ directory on your SD card (if it doesn't already exist).
 * Copy **code.ips** or **code.bps** (whichever file exists) to that directory.